 Since customer expectations are at stake, smart businesses are addressing the poor visibility challenge head-on.
 An Aberdeen report highlights how supply chain and logistics stakeholders are planning to boost visibility.

 So, streamlining processes, integrating operations and improving connectivity are the main areas that will empower enterprises to gain high levels of operational visibility.
-Hence, businesses will need to look for ways to integrate disparate logistics systems like TMS, WMS, OMS, 3PL systems and more to ensure visibility across supply chain and logistics value chains.
+Hence, businesses will need to look for ways to integrate disparate logistics systems like TMS, WMS, OMS, 3PL systems and more to ensure supply chain visibility.

 Before we move on, here is a quick video that will help you better understand how modern tools can make your disparate IT systems interoperable.